-Table 13.
-IPX/S SPX Values Required at the Server Parameter Explanation Our Example Your Value File server name (FILESERVER) Direct Addressing A value indicates that you are using Direct Addressing.
-File Server Addressing The name of the NetWare file server where the database server instance is registered.
-This parameter must be entered in UPPERCASE.
-Direct Addressing File Server Addressing NETWSRV DB2 server object name (OBJECTNAME) Direct Addressing A value indicates that you are using Direct Addressing.
-File Server Addressing The database manager server instance, represented as the object OBJECTNAME on the NetWare file server.
-The server's IPX/SPX internetwork address is stored and retrieved from this object.
-This parameter must be entered in Direct Addressing File Server Addressing DB2INST1 UPPERCASE and be unique on the NetWare file server system.
+Table 12.
+IPX/S SPX Values Required at the Server Parameter Explanation Our Example Your Value File server name (FILESERVER) A value indicates that you are using Direct Addressing.
+DB2 server object name (OBJECTNAME) A value indicates that you are using Direct Addressing.
 Socket number (IPX_SOCKET) Represents the connection end point in a DB2 server's internetwork address.
 It must be unique for all server instances, and all IPX/SPX applications running on the workstation.
 It is entered in hexadecimal format.
 879E (default) DB2 has registered well known sockets with Novell in the range 0x879E to 0x87A1.
 If you run more than 4 instances on the server machine, you must prevent socket collisions for instances 5 and up by choosing a socket number that is not 0x0000, in the dynamic socket range 0x4000 to 0x7FFF, or in the range 0x8000 to 0x9100 (these are well known sockets that are registered to various applications).
 The maximum value for this parameter is 0xFFFF.
 IPX/SPX Internetwork Address The internetwork address required when configuring a client to communicate with a server using Direct Addressing.
 09212700.400011527745.879E